These Coconut Caramel Cookie Bars are incredibly easy to make but hard to resist. Layers of cookie dough, caramel, chocolate and coconut.

 Thanks for having me over to your neck of the blogging world today, Kim.
 You know I love you to death…. even if you do drink Pepsi. *Gives you a big hug and pours Coke in your pepsi can*

-*Kim plays some elevator music while her hubs rushes her to the hospital for Coke poisoning.*
+*Kim plays some elevator music while her hubs rushes her to the hospital.*

 - 1/4 cup water